 Lemons also contain a bunch of awesome antioxidants to help your body fend off free radicals.
 Without antioxidants to help you, free radicals can wreak some serious havoc on your blood vessels, artery walls, and even your heart.1 So, power up with some lemon – you’ll also get a great dose of the following to keep you going strong2 –

 The orange is also known for its high vitamin C content.
 But did you know the plentiful B vitamins in oranges can help your body transform the rest of the food you eat into fuel so you’ll have energy to burn?
 The vitamin B9 in oranges can help you build a good supply of healthy red blood cells, and vitamin B1 can help strengthen your immune system and give you a little added power when it comes to dealing with stress.3

 One of the most robust, tangy, and earthy cruciferous greens, arugula contains a significant serving of nitrate.
-Turns out, a higher dietary nitrate intake has been proven to help you lower your blood pressure.
-Furthermore, getting more nitrate may reduce the amount of oxygen your body needs while you exercise – which might actually help improve athletic performance.6
+Turns out, a higher dietary nitrate intake has been proven to support healthy blood pressure levels already within a normal range.
+Furthermore, getting more nitrate may reduce the amount of oxygen your body needs while you exercise – which might actually help support athletic performance.6

 Of course, dark, leafy greens like spinach are loaded with important nutrients.
 In fact, spinach is chock full of amazing vitamins and minerals to help you stay healthy, including7 –

 But did you know that spinach could help when it comes to supporting healthier hair, bones, and even skin?
 Spinach is also great for help you get the vitamins and minerals you need to help regulate your metabolism, fight inflammation, and even keep you satiated so you eat less and therefore, potentially lose weight.8